-A software tester might do several different things throughout the day, but reporting bugs are still the bread and butter of the job.
+A software tester might do several different things throughout the day, but reporting bugs is still the bread and butter of the job.
 A good bug report means bugs can be squashed faster, and the faster they do, the sooner the product can be declared shippable.
 This post will try to lay out the basic how-to’s which could prove useful to any aspiring tester, project manager, designer, or your run-of-the-mill bug aficionado.

 A tester’s reality is often weird, and sanity is a valuable asset when confronted with Heisenbugs, Higgs-bugsons, and other terrifying creatures from the twilight zone of software development.
 Since you want to avoid playing the ol’ game of defect ping-pong and work on developing new features, knowing how to write a good bug report is an essential skill to master.

 To help you not slide too far down the rabbit hole, I’d like to propose a framework for your QA prose.
 Let’s call it Ernest.
 Ernest is a simple framework; it’s how Hemingway would write bug reports if he were a software tester.
 It requires you to follow four simple rules:

 Because root cause analysis and debugging will be much faster if developers can reproduce the issue easily.
 This calls for clarity and completeness on your end.

 2. Your bug reports should be prioritized